razonyang/hb-site/content/docs/configuration/menus/index.en.md

 ## Menu Entry Properties

-Before setting up the menu, let's understand the properties of each menu entry.

 | Property     |  Type  | Description                                                  |
 | :----------- | :----: | :----------------------------------------------------------- |
 | `name`       | string | The name of menu.                                            |